 ▪️Integrating Copilot for maximum productivity

-Staying informed now ensures your business navigates these changes smoothly, cost-effectively, and with full access to 2026 Microsoft 365 enhancements.
+Taking action now ensures your business navigates the upcoming Microsoft 365 changes smoothly, cost-effectively, and with full access to 2026 enhancements.

-In summary, the Microsoft 365 price changes in 2026 reflect significant new capabilities - from AI-powered Copilot and enhanced security to expanded Intune management - offering real value but requiring careful licence planning.
-Organisations that act early can optimise spend, consolidate overlapping tools, and prepare teams for smarter workflows.
+The 2026 price updates reflect significant new capabilities - from AI-powered Copilot and enhanced security to expanded Intune management.
+They offer real value but require careful planning.
+Organisations that act early can:

-or Go to Part 2 to learn step-by-step how to optimise licences, prepare for Copilot, and align renewals strategically
+▪️ Review your current licences and usageOr, dive to Part 2 to learn step-by-step how to optimise licences, prepare for Copilot, and align renewals strategically.

 📩 Get in touch or email us at info@itbuilder.co.uk or message us on WhatsApp at +44 333 344 098 to chat directly with our team.